Give Your Employees an Enabling Work Environment

 1) Workplace Culture

 Many organisations have a predetermined workplace culture.
-This allows them to set the tone for values and appropriate behavior in the organisation.
+This allows them to set the tone for values and appropriate behaviour in the organisation.
 For example, some companies consciously eliminate extra office gossip by clarifying issues early and nipping them in the bud.
 This results in less rumour-mongering and bad vibes.
 Politics can also be checked by maintaining a clear organisation structure that avoids any over-stepping of authority.

-Dress codes (formal or informal), alcohol consumption policies, even use of mobile phones during office hours or meetings are some codes of conduct customised and followed by companies.
+Dress codes (formal or informal), alcohol consumption policies, even the use of mobile phones during office hours or meetings are some codes of conduct customised and followed by companies.

 Communication, as touched upon in the last blog, should be frequent and open.
 Employees should feel free to air their grievances without being judged.
 For instance, they should be allowed to state any professional or personal crisis, like stress, and request for time and help in resolving these.